 Some of my friends and another blogger watched it and they liked that documentary.
 Their eyes were opened so much about that piece of music plagiarism and cultural appropriation besides the obvious reason why I would promote the crap out of that film. :3

 When was the last time you listened to Queen’s ‘Under Pressure’?
 Marks out of 5?

 Just last night while typing this post.
 Before that, I haven’t listened to that song in who knows how long.
 I do remember playing that song on one of the Rock Band games a very long time ago with some college friends.

 Recommendations (of questionable notoriety because it’s Iridium Eye):

 Captain Ken by Osamu Tezuka: This was an intriguing space western by the Walt Disney of Japan.
-There were some parallels with the mistreatment of the Native American community with the humans attacking the aliens.
-It’s a two volume series, so it’s not much of a binge reading session.
+There were some parallels between the mistreatment of the Native American community with the humans attacking the aliens.
+It’s a two-volume series, so it’s not much of a binge reading session.

 From the Depths of Darkness by Khaya Ronkainen: Poetry books can be great reads and this one is no exception.
 I strongly recommend the work of Khaya Ronkainen.
 While you’re at it, you should check out her blog/website.
 She’s very awesome with her poems and other content.

 EDIT: I’m such an idiot!
 I forgot to add the questions for my nominees.
 Sorry about that.